 4. Meanwhile prepare the fruit mixture.
 Place the washed berries with the icing sugar into a small pan with the water.
 Place over a medium heat and allow to cook, stirring periodically.
 Turn off the heat after about 5 minutes and divide the mixture into two.
 One half will be added as a layer to the body of the cheesecake (keep the berries in this half), the other half will be used for the top.

 7. Layer up the cheesecake.
 Spoon the fruit mixture over the cheesecake, keeping a boarder of 2cm clear from the edges of the cake tin.
 This should mean the internal berries are kept as a surprise until the cake is sliced into.
 Carefully top with the remaining cheesecake mixture.
-Level off the mixture.
+Level off the mixture with the back of a spoon.

 8. Bake and cool.
 Place the cheesecake tin into a roasting tin and place onto the oven shelf.
 Pour water into the roasting tin so that it comes half way up the cake tin sides.
 Bake for 10 minutes.
 Reduce the oven temperature to 140c / Fan 120c/ Gas 1 for a further 40 - 45 minutes.
 The cheesecake will still have a slight wobble in the centre when it is ready.
 At this point, turn the oven off leaving the cheesecake in the oven for a further 2 hours sat in the water bath.
 This will help it cool down slowly and hopefully avoid a crack developing in the top.
 After 2 hours remove from the oven and roasting tin.
 Once full cold, cover and place in the fridge for at least 6 hours.

 9. Decorate the cake with bilberry 'jelly'.
 Strain the remaining berry mixture reserved for the topping to ensure there are no berries remaining.
 Measure the volume as before.
-Use the vegetarian gelling agent dissolved in a about 100ml of cold water to make a soft set 'jelly'.
+Use the vegetarian gelling agent dissolved in a about 100ml of cold water to make a soft set 'jelly' (follow the instructions on the packet).
 Cool the berry mixture as before.
 Gently pour the mixture over the top of the cheesecake, quickly smoothing it out with the back of a teaspoon as necessary.

 10. Remove your cheesecake from the tin.
 Position the cake tin over a cup and carefully unclip the cake tin, loosening it and revealing the cake.
 To avoid the cake tin from slipping when balanced on the cup, you may need somebody to help hold things steady.
 Remove the greaseproof paper and place onto your chosen cake stand.